 Jeb Bush has a sentimental, romantic, and passionate attachment to Hispanic culture—and indifference (at best) towards the historic American nation.

 Currently, Jeb is trying to say Trump isn’t a “true conservative” because he’s dug up old things The Donald has said and done.
 And Jeb might be right about some of them.

 But with all Trump’s imperfections, he shows concern for working Americans.
 And he’s sounding better as he goes along—partially because Jeb is inspiring him to defend things like the use of English in America.

 Tellingly, Jeb has not attacked Trump’s illogical and inexplicable proposal to bring the “good ones” back after deporting illegal aliens.
 (Let’s hope he forgets about it.)
 Any candidate could do it.
 But not Jeb, because that would be “insensitive” to Hispanic sensibilities.

 So, instead, Jeb would rather lose than hurt Latino feelings.
 While Trump rhetorically positions himself as a defender of the American nation, Jeb welcomes the U.S. becoming a part of the Third World.
-He would rather go down defending “his” invading Hispanic community—which, remember, does yet not cast even ten percent of the vote
+He would rather go down defending “his” invading Hispanic community—which, remember, does yet not cast even ten percent of the vote in American elections.

 American citizen Allan Wall (email him) moved back to the U.S.A. in 2008 after many years residing in Mexico.
 Allan`s wife is Mexican, and their two sons are bilingual.
 In 2005, Allan served a tour of duty in Iraq with the Texas Army National Guard.
 His VDARE.COM articles are archived here; his Mexidata.info articles are archived here ; his News With Views columns are archived here; and his website is here.